jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: maintenance_run at gc.c:1449:2
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+  Occurrences: 2

+LibraryCallRemoved
+  Before events:
     CF: mem_pool_init at mem-pool.c:60:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset